dardelet/PRFormatter/README.md

 ## Installation

-Download the .zip et extract it
+- Download the .zip and extract it
-Go to chrome://extensions
+- Go to chrome://extensions
-Enable developer mode
+- Enable developer mode
-Load unpacked Extension
+- Load unpacked Extension